-The advantages of glass packaging are clear: it’s sustainable, it’s inert, it’s 100% recyclable, reused, and refillable.
+The advantages of glass packaging and glass bottles are clear: it’s sustainable, it’s inert, it’s 100% recyclable, reused, and refillable.
 It’s also safe to keep food and beverages in, and it’s attractive; customers adore it.

 - Glass comes from nature

 Glass is formed from naturally occurring elements present in nature.
 The alchemy of these constituents results in one solitary substance.
 No further material or chemical layers are required to finish it.